MENTAL HEALTH AND SUICIDE PREVENTION TRAINING

 Please email health.improvement@borders.scot.nhs.uk to be added to the distribution list for ASIST to be informed when the next course is open for booking.

 A series of masterclasses are available from The Mental Health Improvement, Self-harm and Suicide Prevention programme at NHS Education for Scotland in partnership with Public Health Scotland.
-The most recent NES Masterclass ‘Inequalities in Mental Health in Scotland’ is now available to access on TURAS (link below, registration may be required)
+The masterclasses are made available on TURAS (link below, registration may be required)

 https://learn.nes.nhs.scot/73663